 - The Brain Science Foundation partnered with Shields MRI to present Pituitary Day, furthering our commitment to patient education.

 - BSF Principal Investigator, Elizabeth Claus, MD, PhD, used the funding she received from the BSF in collaboration with Meningioma Mommas to garner over $15 Million in grants from the National Institutes of Health to continue her intense study on Meningioma Epidemiology.
 Dr. Claus has recently launched the first ever Genome Wide Association Study of Meningioma, and she is currently enrolling patients in this study.
 To learn more about enrollment, call Lisa Calvocoressi at 203-764-8422 or email email@example.com.

-- BSF Principal Investigator Nathalie Agar, PhD, is a 2010 recipient of the New Innovator’s Award, granted by the National Institutes of Health.
+- BSF Principal Investigator Nathalie Agar, PhD was a recipient of the Director's New Innovator’s Award, granted by the National Institutes of Health.
 This grant will provide significant financial support of Dr. Agar’s ongoing development of mass spectrometry.

-- Alexandra Golby, MD, who has received nearly $1M in BSF funding over the years, is recognized as a pioneer in her field with the development of a one-of-a-kind Advanced Multimodality Image Guided Operating (AMIGO) Suite that will allow intraoperative CT, MRI, and PET, during surgery.
-The AMIGO Suite opened its doors in May 2011.
+- Alexandra Golby, MD, who has received nearly $1M in BSF funding over the years, is recognized as a pioneer in her field with the development of a one-of-a-kind Advanced Multimodality Image Guided Operating (AMIGO) Suite that allows intraoperative CT, MRI, and PET, during surgery.